xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

     2. If you want to wait for the robot to complete this action and then return, please set the parameter wait to True.
         ex: code = xarm.set_servo_angle(servo_id=1, angle=45, is_radian=False,wait=True)

-:param servo_id: 1-7, None(8)
+:param servo_id: 1-(Number of axes), None(8)
-    1. 1-7 indicates the corresponding joint, the parameter angle should be a numeric value
+    1. 1-(Number of axes) indicates the corresponding joint, the parameter angle should be a numeric value
         ex: code = xarm.set_servo_angle(servo_id=1, angle=45, is_radian=False)
     2. None(8) means all joints, default is None, the parameter angle should be a list of values whose length is the number of joints
         ex: code = xarm.set_servo_angle(angle=[30, -45, 0, 0, 0, 0, 0], is_radian=False)
 :param angle: angle or angle list, (unit: rad if is_radian is True else °)
-    1. If servo_id is 1-7, angle should be a numeric value
+    1. If servo_id is 1-(Number of axes), angle should be a numeric value
         ex: code = xarm.set_servo_angle(servo_id=1, angle=45, is_radian=False)
     2. If servo_id is None or 8, angle should be a list of values whose length is the number of joints like [axis-1, axis-2, axis-3, axis-3, axis-4, axis-5, axis-6, axis-7]